The Times and The Sunday Times

 The Blair Project

 When Bradley was considering career options at school, the job of groundsman was the height of his ambition.
 He loved maths and science but struggled in subjects such as English.
 Being placed in foster care at the age of seven had an impact on his behaviour.
 But an introduction to go-karting changed everything.

 Shayne’s mobility is affected by HSP (hereditary spastic paralysis), a rare genetic disorder that causes weakness in the leg muscles and deteriorates over time.
 Joining the Dragons has given him self-belief.
 He was one of the players who won the first Junior NBA Wheelchair Basketball League title in Scotland last year.

 A record £2.85 million has been donated so far by readers and philanthropists to The Times and The Sunday Times Christmas Appeal to support charities working to tackle challenges made more acute by the Covid-19 pandemic.

-How will your money help?
+How did your money help?